 The feast is observed in November but was originally celebrated on May 13.
-Pope Boniface IV commemorated the All Saints Day on May 13 in 609 which was celebrated in honor of the Virgin Mary and all martyrs.
+Pope Boniface IV commemorated All Saints’ Day on May 13 in 609 which was celebrated in honor of the Virgin Mary and all martyrs.

-Later Pope Gregory III dedicated a chapel in Rome’s St. Peter’s Basilica in honor of all saints and dedicated the 1st of November to be All Saints Day.
+Later Pope Gregory III dedicated a chapel in Rome’s St. Peter’s Basilica in honor of all saints and dedicated the 1st of November to All Saints’ Day.

 In Methodist theology, All Saints Day is the “giving God solemn thanks for the lives and deaths of his saints“, both “famous or obscure”.